 Mandocas are super rich and filling, so only a couple of them will keep you going for most of the day!

-I love savoury Venezuelan food, but, for me, this is the best dish in the country.
-I admit I have a sweet tooth, but how can you not love this creamy, caramel delight?
-Quesillo is similar to Spanish and Mexican flan.
-However, the Venezuelan recipe uses the whole egg instead of the yolk, so it makes it even creamier and less watery.
+Quesillo is very similar to Flan.
+The difference between the two is that the Venezuelan recipe uses the whole egg instead of just the yolk, making it even creamier and less watery.
 Quesillo has a texture similar to pudding, just firmer and more consistent.
-Additionally, it has a delicious caramel sauce at the top that makes my mouth water by just writing about it.
+Additionally, it has a delicious caramel sauce on top that makes my mouth water just writing about it.